To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders

 \section{Related Works}

-The recent success of machine learning in several domains as well as the availability of data and computing power has motivated the development of novel methods for battery state estimation.
-Data-driven methods for battery state estimation are becoming more and more popular \cite{9036949}.
-In particular, the attention to the use of Deep Learning (DL) for batteries' status estimation increased over time.
-Data-driven methods provide several advantages \cite{8986572}.
-They allow us to get better results in complex real applications, as the complete knowledge about degradation mechanisms is still lacking.
+The recent success of machine learning in several domains and the availability of data and computing power have motivated the development of novel methods for battery state estimation.
+Data-driven battery state estimation methods are becoming increasingly popular \cite{9036949}.
+In particular, the attention to using deep learning (DL) for battery status estimation has increased over time.
+Data-driven methods provide several advantages~\cite{8986572}.
+They allow us to obtain better results in real complex applications, as complete knowledge about degradation mechanisms is still lacking.
 They do not require expert knowledge about the degradation phenomena as they only rely on enough operational data from which key features are extracted.
-They are also suitable for the execution on hardware with limited capabilities compared to adaptive algorithms that are more computing demanding \cite{en12224338, 8536873}.
-While the training phase is demanding as well, the execution is efficient and can run on BMS hardware, with inference models in the order of a few hundred Megabytes \cite{NIPS2012_4824}.
-Last but not least, data-driven methods open to the prediction of the SOH (i.e., the RUL) while other techniques are typically limited to the estimation of the current SOH.
-The drawbacks are not missing, but they are compensated by the benefits.
-The main ones are limited interpretability and inaccessibility to physical parameters (e.g. internal resistance) \cite{7811778}.
+They are also suitable for execution on hardware with limited capabilities compared to adaptive algorithms that are more computationally demandin~\mbox{\cite{en12224338, 8536873}}.
+While the training phase is demanding as well, the execution is efficient and can run on BMS hardware, with inference models in the order of a few hundred megabytes \cite{NIPS2012_4824}.
+Last but not least, data-driven methods enable the prediction of the SOH (i.e., the RUL), while other techniques are typically limited to estimating the current SOH.

+Drawbacks are present, but the benefits compensate for them.
+The main drawbacks are limited interpretability and inaccessibility to physical parameters (e.g., internal resistance) \cite{7811778}.